davidalvarezdlt/skeltorch/docs/tutorials/running-pipelines.md

 Once you have implemented your custom ``skeltorch.Data`` and ``skeltorch.Runner`` classes, you are ready to run the default pipelines.
-In total, Skeltorch comes with 3 pre-defined pipelines associated with 7 different commands.
+In total, Skeltorch comes with seven pre-defined pipelines associated with different commands.

 Before trying to run your Skeltorch project, remember to have it in your ``$PYTHONPATH`` or run your commands inside the folder containing your module.